-

 Why are my gas logs so loud?

 If you have a gas stove or fireplace, chances are the logs that produce heat are also very loud.
-That’s because they’re made of metal and when they get hot, they expand quickly.
+That’s because they’re made of metal.
+When they get hot, they expand quickly.

 If your log burner is located near other surfaces like walls or floors, it can amplify the sound of the logs burning.